 Light showers had already begun on our Gurudwara Shri Hemkund Sahib trek.
 With only 3 hours of daylight now left with me, I picked up a little more speed!

 I was disappointed for not being aware of the fact that September can be a bad time for visiting the Valley of Flowers and for the Gurudwara Shri Hemkund Sahib trek, but then every thought of at least being there (and with it, visiting the pilgrimage site of Hemkund Sahib too) was a constant motivation.
 Walking faster than ever, I decided to revisit them both, the next year!

 Gurudwara Shri Hemkund Sahib trek & Valley of Flowers

-Though Gurudwara Shri Hemkund Sahib remains open between May and October, plan your visit sometime between 1st June and 4th October because that’s when the Valley of Flowers opens, allowing you to see both of the places in one trip.
+Though Gurudwara Shri Hemkund Sahib remains open between May and October, plan your visit sometime between the beginning of June and the end of October because that’s when the Valley of Flowers opens, allowing you to see both of the places in one trip.

 Carry raincoats and protect your electronic equipment with plastic bags.
 In September the weather gets clearer and trekking gets easier but the flowers start drying up (as I happened to experience).
 Check this post to see Valley of Flowers trek in September.

 How Much Time You Need To Visit Hemkund Sahib & The Valley of Flowers

 Before I visited the Hemkund Sahib and the Valley of Flowers, a few people suggested and shared their experience of completing both the highlights in only a couple of days (in addition to two days of travel to and from Govindghat).